Be More Cat

 One of my favourite television adverts was the genius O2 campaign “Be More Dog”.
 You might remember it follows a day in the life of a cat – “I used to be a cat, aloof till lunch then coldly indifferent after”.
 Suddenly the cat realises its tedious existence could be exciting and fun if only it could “be more dog”.
 Cue the cat, now a cat’s head on a dog’s body, launching out the cat flap to Queen’s Flash, chasing a ball, catching a frisbee and digging holes (“running…amazing, chasing cars…amazing, sticks…amazing!”).
 In a comical way, the cat epitomised what can be achieved by total commitment to a change of mindset.
 Never more pertinent in these unprecedented times of social distancing and economic freefall.
 So how should businesses be dealing with differences and disputes?

 Be more cat.
 Commit to a change of mindset and embrace new ways of working and doing business.
-Get into a routine for working from home (cue stand in the bath holding the shower rail to replicate bus or tube travel).
+Get into a routine for working from home.
 Social distancing does not mean that business must grind to a halt.
 Video conferencing and phone are effective ways of keeping in touch, conducting business, negotiating deals or mediating disputes.

 Be proactive.
 Plan ahead by assessing where you might be at risk of disputes.
 Proactively contact the parties you do business with, such as your clients or landlord to keep the relationship strong.
 Where you anticipate a problem (such as “keep open” clauses in a lease or the need for extensions to credit), address it as soon as possible.
 Being proactive means that issues have the potential to be dealt with before matters escalate into a dispute.